younise/demo/_posts/2015-09-21-introducing-the-platform-services-controller-interface-in-vcenter-server-6-0-update-1.md

 subtitle:       ""
 date:           2015-09-21 10:30:00
 author:         "Ryan Johnson"
+tags:           [vSphere, vCenter, Platform Services Controller]
 published:		true
-categories:     [vSphere, vCenter, Platform Services Controller]
-tags:           [vSphere, vCenter, Platform Services Controller]
 ---

+> Originally posted on the [VMware vSphere Blog](http://blogs.vmware.com/vsphere/) by Ryan Johnson

 Back in March, we introduced vSphere 6.0 and the new architecture for vCenter Server.
 With this new architecture you learned about the Platform Services Controller, a new functional component of vCenter that moves beyond just Single-Sign On to include additional platform services such as: